 Setting a paragraph style

-Using the default setting is fine if you quickly want to a some headings but usually you’ll want to set the style so it matches your document.
+Using the default setting is fine if you quickly want to add some headings but usually you’ll want to set the style so it matches your document.

 Let’s set the style for Heading 1.
 The way to do this is: